How to Install & Use Chromium OS on Raspberry Pi? (FydeOS)

 Basic usage

-On the bottom left, you have a circle icon that open the shelf with the latest used apps shortcuts.
+• On the bottom left, a circle icon opens the main menu with the most recently used shortcuts.

-You can change the position of the self with a right click on the desktop (and put it on the left, for example, like on Ubuntu).
+• You can change the position of the self with a right click on the desktop (and put it on the left, for example, as in Ubuntu).

-If you want to see all installed apps, you need to click on the “up arrow icon”, or unroll the menu with a drag and drop.
+If you want to see all the installed apps, click the “up arrow icon”, or unroll the menu with a drag and drop.
+But the easiest way is to use the search engine.

-From here, you can do a left click on any icon to start the app, or a right click to pin it to the shelf for fast access from the desktop.
+From here, you can left-click on any icon to start the app or right-click to pin it to the shelf for fast access from the desktop.

 System configuration

-Basically, it’s the same presentation as in Google Chrome settings, with a bit more things as you also configure the computer from here.
+It’s basically the Google Chrome settings, with more things, as you also configure the computer from here.

-- Network: Nothing new here, but you can configure your Ethernet and Wi-Fi connections if you want.
+• Network: Nothing new here, but you can configure your Ethernet and Wi-Fi connections.

-- Connected devices: The only device I see for the moment is an Android phone.
+• Connected devices: The only device I see is an Android phone.
 I think you can pair it to use it as an authentication method, but I didn’t try.

-- Personalization: If you want to change your wallpaper, it’s here 🙂
+• Personalization: If you want to change your wallpaper, it’s in here.

-- Search Engine: Change the default search engine for the system, as on any Chrome browser the option is available.
+• Search and assistant: Change the default search engine for the system on any Chrome browser the option is available.

-- Apps: From here, you can quickly see the apps you have and uninstall them
+• Apps: From here, you can quickly see which apps you have and uninstall them.

-If you want to do more with Chromium OS, there is no a way to enable a traditional Linux environment in the advanced settings:
+If you want to do more with Chromium OS, there is now a way to enable a traditional Linux environment in the advanced settings:

-It’s still in beta at the time I’m writing this, so take it more as an experience.
+At the time of writing, it’s still in beta, so take it more as an experience.
 You’ll need at least a 16 GB SD card (and to expand the partition), and it will download a virtual machine for you to use basic Linux features (great for developers).

 Install new applications